deepaksood619/deepaksood619.github.io/docs/cloud/others/business-rule-engine.md

 DMN - Decision Model and Notation

-The Decision Model and Notation (DMN™) is a Standard by OMG® providing a common and visual notation readily understandable by all users and personas.
+The Decision Model and Notation (DMN™) is a Standard by OMG providing a common and visual notation readily understandable by all users and personas.
 With DMN, business analysts can define the initial decision requirements and then formalize more detailed decision models; technical developers can automate the decisions in any process with a portable execution semantic, while business stakeholders can manage and monitor those decisions.

 https://www.drools.org/learn/dmn.html